-Last fall, Nebraska 4-H offered a new option for Record Books, the Achievement Application (https://4h.unl.edu/annual-achievement-application).
+The Achievement Application (https://4h.unl.edu/annual-achievement-application) is the newest form of 4-H Record Books.
 The Achievement Application will be used at the state level to select winners for 4-H Congress, Conference, scholarships, and other leadership opportunities that arise statewide.
-It will also be used for awards in the county.
+It will also be used for awards in the county to be given at Achievement Night TBD.
 By having one single form that more closely resembles the kinds of questions being asked on college applications and in resumes, 4-H’ers will be better prepared to be college and job ready while keeping a record of achievements.
 Tutorial with guidance on how to complete an Achievement Application here.
 Achievement Application slides and Achivement application workbook.

 HOW TO SUBMIT:

 Please drop off at the Extension Office or submit the following items via email to email@example.com by October 1, 2020.

 - Leadership Experiences (Parts 1 & 2)

 - Additional responses required for national experience applicants only (1-page max)

 - 1st Year Achievement Application Winner (does NOT count Clover Kid submissions) - $100

 - Junior Achievement Application Winner Ages 8-14 - $100

 - Senior Achievement Application Winner Ages 15-18 - $100